Should you buy a BMW?

 If you’re in the market for a premium German car, choosing between the top contenders can be tough.
-We explain what each brand is about
+We explain what BMW is about

 Slogan: The Ultimate Driving Machine

 Founded in 1917, BMW was originally an aircraft manufacturer before turning to motorcycle production in 1923 and car production in 1927, assembling a version of the Austin 7 of all things.
 Short for ‘Bayerische Motoren Werke’ (Bavarian Motor Works), BMW has long held a reputation – as its slogan suggests – for building cars with the driver in mind.

 BMW’s naming strategy is somewhat involved.
 Its standard range of hatchbacks, coupes, estates and saloons starts with the 1 Series hatchback, covering all intervening numbers until you reach the large 8 Series luxury coupe.
 Models prefixed by the letter ‘X’ and featuring an odd number (the X1, X3 and X5) are SUVs, while even-numbered ‘Xs’ (the X4 and X6) are coupe-inspired SUVs.
 Whereas, BMW’s ever-increasing range of electric cars are instead identified with the ‘i’ designation (the i4, iX3 and iX).